radiculee/radiculee/README.md

 - 👀 I’m interested in ...
 WEB development
 - 🌱 I’m currently learning ... degree in computer
 - 💞️ I’m looking to collaborate on ...
 INTERNSHIPS
-- 📫 How to reach me ... @VEDANTGAIKWAD : IG
+- 📫 How to reach me ...
+Vedantgaikwad01@gmail.com
 INDIAN , MUMBAI

 <!---